GURNIE E BYRD

 V-2 was invented by Wernher Von Braun a SS major and scientist, who was captured by American troops, after the war he was a leading figure at NASA who developed and pioneered the Saturn V rocket that put the first man on the moon.
 Von Braun was accused of war crimes, around 20,000 concentration camp prisoners died, publicly hang the slowest workers to speed up production of the V-2 rockets.
 Mirror Newspaper Unbelievably Von Braun would later live and work less than 50 miles from Delmer in Huntsville, Alabama.

 I asked Delmer if my grandfather ever spoke about my mother or grandmother, Delmer said Bill wrote multiple times after the war but never received a reply from Edna and was left heart broken that my grandmother no longer wanted to move to America, My grandfather moved to Los Angeles with his brother Jay to start a new life, before he left Hamilton he gave Delmer all the photos he had of my mother and grandmother to look after and keep safe.
 We may never know what happened to the letters my grandfather sent.

-I have always believed everything happens for a reason, choices we make, choices that aren't our own, life struggles and success's will test and define us, but ultimately, merely act as stepping stones to guide future generations.
+I have always believed everything happens for a reason, choices we make, choices that aren't our own, life struggles and success's will test and define us.

 Delmer Byrd, May 2007